 What’s with this, Loco Moco?
 Nope, I’ve never been to Hawaii – although it is on my list of place to travel some day.
 I grew up in a very culturally-diverse community – Jacksonville, Florida to be exact.
-Being a Navy brat, it seemed like I was always exposed to so many different foods, religions, customs, holidays, languages … you name it.
-I am actually very grateful that I was exposed to so many different kinds of people from such a young age.
-I never really thought anything of it, until I realized that not everyone had that same experience or exposure that I had.
+Being a Navy brat, it seemed like I was always exposed to so many different things.
+I was actually very grateful that I was exposed to so many different kinds of people from such a young age.
+That really helped me to develop an appreciation for other cultures.
+I never thought anything of it.
+But, it did show me that not everyone had that same experience or exposure that I had.

-I was fortunate enough to have a really great bunch of friends in high school – and was blessed enough to get to try things from their cultures, that I never would have had at home.
+I was fortunate enough to have a bunch of great friends in high school, and was blessed enough to get to try things that I never would have had at home.
 Loco Moco being one of those dishes!
 Some of my Filipino friends even had their own take on this classic Hawaiian dish!

 Loco Moco is a really simple dish.
 Although there are probably many variations – traditionally, it consists of steamed white rice, a hamburger patty, a sunny-side up egg and lots of brown gravy!
 I’ve also had a Spam version of this dish – which I kinda dig too!
-Personally, I don’t do runny eggs, so I make sure mine is cooked all the way through by using a fried egg – but you could certainly cook your eggs how you like them!
+I don’t like runny eggs, so I make sure mine are cooked all the way through by using a fried egg.
+However, you could certainly cook your eggs how you like them!

 - Steamed white rice, enough for 4 servings